Outstanding Balance Meaning [US Credit Basics]

 Outstanding balance, meaning the amount a person owes, most commonly appears on credit cards, loan balances, mortgages, and credit products.
 Therefore, outstanding balance refers to the amount of money that an individual still owes on these credit products.
 Importantly, in certain instances, credit providers may refer to outstanding balance just as balance.

-Should I Pay Off Outstanding Balance?
+Should I Pay Off the Outstanding Balance?

 You should pay off your outstanding balance at the end of each month if you are looking to maximize your credit score.
 That said, this approach typically relates to credit cards only.
-This is because, when using debt for positive reasons, such as acquiring assets and longer term financing, it is unlikely that you will pay off the entire balance until the payment schedule has reached completion.
+This is because, when using debt for positive reasons, such as acquiring assets and longer-term financing, it is unlikely that you will pay off the entire balance until the payment schedule has reached completion.

 Does an Outstanding Balance Affect Your Credit Score?

 Yes, an outstanding balance can affect your credit score.
-In fact, the amount of debt that a person has consumed is a key consideration when formulating a person’s credit score.
+The amount of debt that a person has consumed is a key consideration when formulating a person’s credit score.
 More specifically, experts suggest maintaining a utilization of less than 30% of your total credit.
 In other words, if you have 10,000 in available credit on a credit card, you should only carry an outstanding balance of 3,000 at any given time.

 Does an Outstanding Balance Affect a Business Loan?